Christley/PublicOSBCScripts/README.md

 ### Chris Dhide Crafter Alcher
 A feature rich script which crafts dragonhide bodies and alches them.
-Xp rates are 170-175k/h combined xp using the bank, and 175-180k/h when unnoting.
+Xp rates are 170-175k/h combined xp using the bank, and 175-180k/h when unnoting (Blue Dhide).
 Make sure your inventory contains thread, at least one coin and a needle.
 #### Features
 - Can craft straight from the bank.
 Requires a staff of fire or tome of fire and nature runes in the inventory.
 - Can craft using notes (by using on the bank) for slightly faster xp rates.
 This requires you to use Bryophyta's staff and a Tome of fire.